 Onboarding a Provider

-A provider is a partner who writes the client that agencies and advertisers use to buy premium guaranteed ad inventory from the publisher.
-Onboarding the provider is a manual process that is publisher dependent.
+A provider is a business that develops the platform and interface that agencies and advertisers use to buy premium guaranteed ad inventory from the publisher.
+Onboarding the provider is a manual process that is dependent on the publisher assigning IDs to agencies and advertisers and creating accounts for them to access.

 Adding an Agency Organization